Bounding the inefficiency of outcomes in generalized second price auctions: Introduction

 The now-standard mechanism for resolving online search advertisement requires that each advertiser places a \emph{bid} that represents the maximum she would be willing to pay if a user clicked her ad.
 These bids are then resolved in an automated auction whenever ads are to be displayed.
 By far the most popular bid-resolution method currently in use is the Generalized Second Price (GSP) auction, a generalization of the well-known Vickrey auction.
 In the GSP auction, there are multiple ad ``slots'' of varying appeal (e.g.\ slots at the top of the page are more effective).
 In two seminal papers Edelman et al.~\cite{edelman07sellingbillions} and Varian \cite{Varian06positionauctions} propose a simple model of the GSP auction that we will also adopt in this paper.
 They observe that truthtelling is not a dominant strategy under GSP, and GSP auctions do not generally guarantee the most efficient outcome (i.e., the outcome that maximizes social welfare).
 Nevertheless, the use of GSP auctions has been extremely successful in practice.
-This begs the question: \emph{are there theoretical properties of the Generalized Second Price auction that would explain its prevalence?} Edelman et al.~\cite{edelman07sellingbillions} and Varian \cite{Varian06positionauctions} provide a partial answer to this question by showing that, in the full information setting, a GSP auction always has a Nash equilibrium that has same allocation and payments as the VCG mechanism -- and therefore is efficient.
+This begs the question: \emph{are there theoretical properties of the Generalized Second Price auction that would explain its prevalence?} Edelman et al.~\cite{edelman07sellingbillions} and Varian \cite{Varian06positionauctions} provide a partial answer to this question by showing that, in the full information setting, a GSP auction always has a Nash equilibrium that has same allocation and payments as the VCG mechanism. \cite{edelman07sellingbillions} and \cite{Varian06positionauctions} give only informal arguments to justify the selection of envy-free equilibria.